codelucas/flask_reddit/README.md

 `python2.7 kickstart.py`

+- flask_reddit has tasks which must **occur on a regular time intervals**.
+To make this happen, we use the `crontab`, which is present on UNIX systems.

 - Run the gunicorn server.
 You won't have to do this ever again if `supervisor` is set up properly.